pjeanjean/sle2019-artifact/README.md

 The VM we provide runs Alpine Linux version 3.10.2 and already has `JDK9` and `GEMOC Studio 3.1.0` installed.
 The current version of the artifact is also included, and available at `/home/packer/sle2019-artifact`.

-We recommend to use the shortcut `Alt+F11` inside the GEMOC Studio in order to display it in full-screen, otherwise you might not see the progress bar at the bottom.
+**We recommend to use the shortcut `Alt+F11` inside the GEMOC Studio in order to display it in full-screen**, otherwise you might not see the progress bar at the bottom.

 Please note that due to focus management issues, some dialogs might appear stuck (during the artifact installation for example) while they are simply out of focus and waiting for a left click.

 ### Building the VM

 If you want to build your own version of the VM, you will need to install [Packer](https://www.packer.io/) and [VirtualBox](https://www.virtualbox.org/) (both are available on most package managers).
+For the sake of reproducibility, we recommend version `1.4.3` of Packer and version `6.0.10` of VirtualBox.

 From within the [packer](./packer) folder, run the command `packer build ale-repl.json`.

-The build should take around 30min (the longest step will be the download of the GEMOC Studio).
+The build should take around 30min (the longest step will be the download of the GEMOC Studio, where the output might appear stuck).
 Once it is finished, the image can be found in `packer/output-virtualbox-iso/Ale-REPL.ova`.

 ### Running the VM